Arianee/docs/docs/ArianeeJSWallet.md

 ### From privatekey
-If you want to use a plain private key.
 ```
 ArianeeWalletBuilder.fromPrivateKey(privatekey);
 ```

+Creates a wallet with a plain private key

 #### Parameter
 1. `privatekey` - `string`:  a string representing a 64 hex digits prefixed with 0x